restiso7788/Linear_Regression_CellBox/README.md

 melanoma cell line after drug treatment.
 We implemented the linear regression on both random parition, and leave one drug out cases, the average Pearson's correlations for random partition and leave one drug out from linear regression are better than results from CellBox.

+# Data description

+### expert.csv:
+Protein expression data from RPPA for the protein nodes and phenotypic node calues.
+Each row is a condition and each column is a node.

+### random_partition_average_testhat_929.csv:
+Predicted responses from CellBox model after randomly split the data 1000 times for training and testing.

 # Scripts description

 ### LR_Random_partition: